cu-hpsc/hpsc-lab13/README.md

 gmx rms -s md_0_1.tpr -f md_0_1_noPBC.xtc -o rmsd.xvg -tu ns
 ```

-The resulting .xvg file won't be very interesting in this instance because the duration was so short, but we can observe some stability being to arise.
+The resulting .xvg file won't be very interesting in this instance because the duration was so short, but we can observe some stability begin to arise.